vuejs/rfcs/active-rfcs/0000-script-setup.md

 }>()
 ```

-- `useOptions` can only use either runtime declaration OR type declartion.
+- `defineOptions` can only use either runtime declaration OR type declartion.
 Using both at the same time will result in a compile error.

 - When using type declaration, equivalent runtime declaration is automatically generated from static analysis to remove the need of double declaration and still ensure correct runtime behavior.